ravinggenius/blank_sinatra/README.markdown

-Experimental project to get Compass working with Sinatra on Heroku.
+Experimental Sinatra project using Compass.